ZhangSteven/geneva/YieldCalculationIMA.md

 ### Interest Income
 interest income = sum of interest income of new tax lots created during a period

-A new tax lot created during a period is a tax lot that,
+A new tax lot is a tax lot that appears in the current period report but does not appear in the previous period report (see below).

+#### Interest Income of a Tax Lot
+To calculate interest income per tax lot, we need two inputs:

-1. appears in the daily interest accrual details report during a period (*current period report*);
+1. daily interest accrual details report during a period (*current period report*);

-2. does not appear in daily interest accrual details report (*previous period report*) with a period end date just one day before the start date of the current period.
+2. daily interest accrual details report (*previous period report*) with a period end date just one day before the start date of the current period report.

-For a tax lot,

-interest income during current period = accrued interest at current period report - accrued interest at previous period report + coupon payment at current period report
+interest income of a tax lot = accrued interest at current period report - accrued interest at previous period report + coupon payment at current period report

 #### Accrued Interest